jberkel/sms-backup-plus/README.md

 up data use the same label.

-The body of the call log message contains the duration of the call in seconds (0s = missed call) followed by the phone number.
+The body of the call log message contains the duration of the call in seconds followed by the phone number and call type (`incoming` / `outgoing` / `missed`).

 An example:

-    267s
+    267s (00:04:07)
-    +44123456789
+    +44123456789 (incoming call)

+You can also add call log entries to a Google calendar.
+Just select `Calendar sync` in Advanced settings, and make sure you have selected a calendar to sync with.

+If you only want to backup specific call types you can do so as well.

 ##Screenshots